Disaster-Loki/CODE-TITANS-AOCPC/README.md

 # 🦸‍♂️ CODE-TITANS - AOCPC 🚀

 Welcome to the **CODE-TITANS** repository!
-Here, we practice solving problems from the AOCPC (Algorithms and Competitive Programming).
+Here, we practice solving problems from the AOCPC (Algorithms and Competitive Programming) and everything about competitive programming.

 ## 📂 Repository Structure